I was going to write a poem

 Later in the poem: “everybody will like this pie… / many friends / will say why in the world did you / make only one / this does not happen with poems.”

-I’m reminded of Beverly Cleary, who bakes while writing:
+I’m reminded of Beverly Cleary:

 I like writing in the morning while baking bread.
 I used to bake bread while I wrote.
 I’d mix up the dough and sit down and start to write.
 After awhile the dough would rise and I’d punch it down and write some more.
 When the dough rose the second time, I’d put it in the oven and have the yeasty smell of bread as I typed.

 I never realized how much baking was about precision (as opposed to cooking, which is more forgiving) until I lived with a baker.
 Then I found out that the easiest way to become a better baker is to buy a kitchen scale and start measuring ingredients by weight.